 Welcome to the Pittsburgh FIRST website!

-Here you’ll find info about FIRST events in Western & Central PA, info for teams (and how to start a team!), and links to further resources.
-We hope you find what you’re looking for here, but if you don’t please let us know so that we can make this site more useful.
+Here you’ll find info about local FIRST events in Western & Central PA, info for teams (and how to start a team!), and links to further resources.
+For more info about FIRST, see www.firstinspires.org

 The hardest fun you’ll ever have!
 Combine the excitement of sports, science and technology, business management, marketing, and fundraising while competing with your teammates in a unique varsity Sport for the Mind™.
 In just six weeks, with the guidance of adult Mentors, your team will design, build, program and test your robot to meet the season’s challenge.
 As part of an FRC team, students get to: